FjellOverflow/vue3-starter/README.md

 # vue3-starter

-A minimal starter for a Vue3 project.
+A minimal template for new Vue3 projects.

 ## Features